nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Viewing upcoming events: `event -u`

-Displays a list of upcoming events, ordered by the date, for the next specified number of days.
+Displays a list of upcoming events, ordered by the date, which starts in the next specified number of days.

 Format: `event -u DAYS`

-* The days refer to the number of days from the current date.
-All events within this time frame will be displayed.
-Events oncurring on the day the command is entered will not be displayed.
+* The days refer to the number of days after the current date.
+All events that start within this time frame will be displayed.
+Events occurring on the day the command is entered will not be displayed.
 * The days **must be a positive integer** 1, 2, 3, …​

 Example: